-It has taken Disney three years, and a reported three hundred million dollars, to remake one of its most beloved animated films, Beauty and the Beast.
+It has taken Disney three years and a reported $300 million to remake one of its most beloved animated films, Beauty and the Beast.

-“And then we'd do the scenes all over again in this strange cage where they would just capture the facial performance and morph that on the Beast and map it onto the puppeteered body so it was a bit of a brave new world for all of us concerned really,” Stevens says.
+'And then we'd do the scenes all over again in this strange cage where they would just capture the facial performance and morph that on the Beast and map it onto the puppeteered body, so it was a bit of a brave new world for all of us concerned really,' Stevens said.

 Stevens's beast needed a lot of work to reveal itself, but for many of us, it takes a lot less.

-“There's a little bit of the beast in all of us,” says our reporter Saint Bryan.
-“That's going to be the premise of the next question.
-What is the most beastly thing about you?”
+'There's a little bit of the beast in all of us,' said Evening host Saint Bryan.
+'That's going to be the premise of the next question.
+What is the most beastly thing about you?'

-“Ohh when I get hungry I think,” says Stevens.
+'Ohh when I get hungry I think,' said Stevens.

 Copyright 2017 KING